-Greenland, so visible on the world map but ignored by civilized man until 100 years ago, is an extraordinary destination essential for anyone who wants to know the pristine nature of the Arctic and its population perfectly adapted to polar climate.
+Greenland, so visible on the world map but still little known as a travel destination, it's the right choice for anyone who wants to know the pristine nature of the Arctic and its population perfectly adapted to polar climate.

 By zones, from Thule, the cradle of Inuit tradition in northern remote regions; the South, encompassing hiking and kayaking among icebergs; the East Coast, backcountry skiing paradise; Nuuk, the modern capital; Ilulissat and its gigantic icebergs; the inhospitable Inlandis or polar ice cap...
 Please remember, not all of Greenland is the same!

-South Greenland (Narsarsuaq airport) consists of a maze of huge fjords, islands and peninsulas that connects the inland ice of Greenland to the Sea, leading to a surprising variety of terrain in just 200 miles of coastline.
-Essential places like the Big Walls of the Tasermiut Fjord, the Uunartoq island hot springs or the Qaleraliq glaciers fronts, combined with small populations and the remains of the Viking presence in Greenland, make the South the benchmark for hiking in Greenland during the summer.
+South Greenland (Narsarsuaq airport) consists of a maze of huge fjords, islands and peninsulas that connects the Ice Cap of Greenland to the sea, leading to a surprising variety of terrain in just 200 miles of coastline.
+Essential places like the Big Walls of the Tasermiut Fjord, the Uunartoq Island hot springs or the Qaleraliq glacier fronts, combined with small populations and the remains of the Viking presence in Greenland, make the South the benchmark for hiking in Greenland during the summer.

 Furthermore, the presence of much ice floe from both North sea ice and glacier tongues assumes that, for many, it is the best area in the world for kayaking among icebergs: summer temperatures are milder and, the most important, the routes are protected from the open sea.